iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Like others are saying, it needs an off button because of the battery drain when using it at home.
 Also, we need to use the federal app asap this one just doesn't have a audience anymore.<br> :date: __2021-01-26 03:30:38__

 > Just use the fed app already!!
 The petty squabbling of the prov govt is tiresome!!
 And ridiculous when people's health is involved.
 Grow up!<br> :date: __2021-01-21 23:04:39__

-> It always has a notification that it is either running or not running and I can't remove the notification.
-I don't need it running while I am at home the majority of the time so I don't want the notification telling me it's not running.
-I deleted the app because the notification message is unable to be removed.<br> :date: __2021-01-19 12:34:23__

-> I'm at home all the time, yet there's no way to turn on and off the contact tracing on the app.
-Change this setting please.
-It should only function when we turn it on because we're leaving home.
-There's no point in tracing when you're home!!!
-Let us have an option to activate it and deactivate it.<br> :date: __2021-01-18 12:17:44__

-> Complete battery suck.
-A few hours of phone use, and battery is done.
-I can use my phone all day on conference calls with a Bluetooth headset, take emails, texts, a quick surf on social between meetings and still have battery left at the end of the day.
-ABTrace you'll need to keep your phone plugged in constantly.
-Uninstalling... also most of my co-workers are non Alberta based so totally useless as not cross country.<br> :date: __2021-01-17 18:12:40__